 Students' wages will not be considered as a CEEF proposal.

-Projects should be implemented during Spring 2020 semester (during a period of 14 weeks).
+Projects should be implemented during the following spring semester (during a period of 14 weeks).

 Branda is a mobile app designed and managed by a team of students – the Branda Team.
 The app will make many of the on-campus resources easier to use and access.
 This includes the Branvan, laundry, Work Orders, and other crucial resources to all students on campus.